dataronio/juvix/docs/source/frontend/elaboration/lambda-encoding.md

 let dup  = in dup-c  : Nat
 ```

 There are many valid ways to encode sum types, however for simplicity we have chosen to create a list of cases with our use of `inl` and `inr`.
-So, we can view inl as `head` and `inr` as tail, thus our encoding is simply the dotted list `(zero succ . dup)` [@dotted-pair-notation].
+So, we can view inl as `head` and `inr` as tail, thus our encoding is simply the dotted list `(zero succ . dup)` {footcite}`dotted-pair-notation`.
 On the term level, `inl` just applies the first abstraction `k` over the value, and inr simply applies the second abstraction `l` over the inputted value.

 One obvious optimisation one can make, is simply turning this dotted list encoding into a balanced tree.